mittinatten/omp/README.md

 # Open Monograph Press

+This fork explores the possibilities of using OMP for delivery, administration and printing of PhD theses.
+Some theses can have embargo times, or include articles that can not be published openly for copyright reasons, and in some cases the author may wish to only store electronic versions of the thesis in closed archives.

 > Open Monograph Press (OMP) has been developed by the Public Knowledge Project.
 For general information about OMP and other open research systems, visit the [PKP web site][pkp].

 [![Build Status](https://travis-ci.org/pkp/omp.svg?branch=master)](https://travis-ci.org/pkp/omp)